• Skip to primary navigation

 Instructions

-2. Grease the pudding moulds and dust with cocoa powder (note 1)
+• Grease the pudding molds and dust with cocoa powder (Note 4)

-3. Melt the butter and chocolate in the microwave or place them in a pyrex bowl and melt over a saucepan of boiling water (note 2)
+• Melt the butter and chocolate in the microwave or on the stove in a pyrex bowl over a saucepan of simmering water.
+(Note 5)

-6. Mix in the eggs and incorporate the dry ingredients.
-Continue to mix until smooth. (note 3)
+• Mix in the eggs and incorporate the dry ingredients.
+Continue to mix until smooth.
+(Note 6)

-9. Bake the cakes in the middle of the oven for approx. 8 minutes (note 4)
+• Bake the cakes in the middle of the oven for approx. 8 minutes.
+(Note 7 & 8)

-10. Loosen the sides with a flat knife and turn upside down over a plate or bowl. (notes 5)
+• Loosen the sides with a flat knife and turn upside down over a plate or bowl to remove them from the moulds.
+If you are using ramekins, you can skip this step.
+(Note 9)

 Notes

-2. Fill a saucepan with a small amount of water, bring to boil, reduce to a simmer and place the pyrex bowl containing the chocolate and butter on top until they are fully melted.
+5. Melting the butter and chocolate on the stove: Fill a saucepan with a small amount of water, bring to boil, reduce to a simmer and place the pyrex bowl containing the chocolate and butter on top until they are fully melted, stirring regularly.

-5. If you find that it's hard to pick up the hot (and often slippery) pudding mould with oven gloves, I recommend using kitchen tongs for this step.
+9. Removing the cooked lava cakes from the pudding molds: If you find it hard to pick up the hot (and often slippery) pudding mold with oven gloves, you can use kitchen tongs for this step.

 Nutrition